chocomint-727/project-microship/user_analysis.md

 ### Repeat
-A user may filter by a few genres and then pick an anime with a score of 8.75 or higher that they want to watch.
-In order for them to actually be able to watch the anime, they must have knowledge of a streaming service or T.V. channel where they can watch it, since we do not provide this information.
+A user may use the random button to find a random anime.
+However, in order for them to actually be able to watch the anime, they must have knowledge of a streaming service or T.V. channel where they can watch it, since we do not provide this information.
 This may exclude users that are new to watching anime and may not be familiar with streaming services that have anime to watch.
 These users would be excluded from obtaining the maximum amount of utility from our website.
 To help include these users, we could add a page reachable via a “Where to Watch Anime” tab in the navigation bar that displays a list of places where anime can be viewed.